byang32/Github_API/README.md

-# Gitrieve
+# Gitrieve a Github API App

 ## Description
 This is a Github API that uses [Tentacat](https://hexdocs.pm/tentacat/readme.html) to search and retrieve an organization's public repositories.
+This app was written in Elixir, Phoenix, and PostgresSQL.

 To start your Phoenix server: